-L83 – still don’t know why this is important to your “problem – solution” questions.
+Comment #8: L83 – still don’t know why this is important to your “problem – solution” questions.

-Author response: We agree that this statement is not important to the “problem-solution” question of our study.
-This has since been removed from the text.
-We have attempted to better articulate our “problem-solution” questions by reframing the objectives of the study.
+Author response #8: Although we removed sentences of a similar notion in an earlier section, we chose not to remove information on predator-swamping here, given that the observed phenomenon provides additional context for Chilko Lake being an ideal study system to observe predator-prey interactions using DIDSON.

-L85-91: methods are described before we know what question is being answered.
+Comment #9: L85-91: methods are described before we know what question is being answered.
 It seems like this is a sonar project as its priority, rather than an “understand something important and useful about fish” project.

-Author response: We have reframed our text to reflect our problem-solution question of our study to better accommodate this text.
-Specifically, we illustrate that the present study is a sonar project as its priority, and our aims are to: 1) determine if DIDSON can indeed observe predate-prey interactions in our model system where we know intensive consumption is round-truth prior studies, and 2) Determine if such observed predator-prey interactions have correlates either by location or time (prey densities).
+Author response #9: We have reframed our text to reflect our problem-solution question of our study to better accommodate this text.
+Specifically, we illustrate that the present study is a sonar project as its priority, and our aims are to: 1) determine if DIDSON can indeed observe predate-prey interactions in our model system where we know intensive consumption is occurring, to ground-truth prior studies, and 2) Determine if such observed predator-prey interactions have correlates either by location or time (prey densities) (L155 – 159).

-L92-94 – state what you were trying to answer, or disprove.
+Comment #10: L92-94 – state what you were trying to answer, or disprove.
 “Investigate” is too vague.
 Was the synchronicity in doubt?
 What is the value in showing non-synchronicity?
 It can be assumed that predators will hunt prey when the prey is available.
 Why do we need a study?
 Just ponder that and find an answer, and make it clear to the readers why this data/study matters.